Discover the courtship of penguins for St Valentine’s Day at Faunia

 21.00 Dinner in “La Hacienda” accompanied with live music.

-Follow our blogs to stay up to date with the latest events in the life of Madrid.
+Follow our blog to stay up to date with the latest events in the life of Madrid.